KxSystems/docs/docs/ml/toolkit/clustering/score.md

 Supervised learning

-: If the true and predicted labels of the dataset are known, clusters can be analysed in a supervised manner by comparing true and predicted labels.
+: If the true and predicted labels of the dataset are known, clusters can be analyzed in a supervised manner by comparing true and predicted labels.

 Optimum number of clusters